-How did you start working with the European Parkinson’s Disease Association (EPDA)?
+How did you start working with Parkinson’s Europe?

-I have worked with and supported the EPDA’s far-reaching activities since 2013 when I first made contact with the team.
+I have worked with and supported Parkinson’s Europe’s far-reaching activities since 2013 when I first made contact with the team.
 I found them to be helpful, sincere and committed in what they were doing for Parkinson’s from a European perspective.
 Their attitude encouraged me to become interested in and supportive of the work they were doing.

-Since I have been with the EPDA, I have learned that there is still a lot that isn’t known about the condition.
+Since I have been with Parkinson’s Europe, I have learned that there is still a lot that isn’t known about the condition.
 There seems to be a lack of data on different levels – from understanding how many people actually have Parkinson’s to the causes, the symptoms and how best to manage it.
-One of the EPDA’s key ambitions going forward is to help support the collection of data to build a better understanding of this condition and provide benefits for the whole Parkinson’s disease community in prevention, advocacy and management of the condition.
+One of Parkinson’s Europe’s key ambitions going forward is to help support the collection of data to build a better understanding of this condition and provide benefits for the whole Parkinson’s disease community in prevention, advocacy and management of the condition.

-Danny Lavender (far right) at an EPDA Unity Walk.
+Danny Lavender (far right) at a Parkinson’s Europe Unity Walk.

 Tell us about being a sports person and ultra-endurance athlete.